 Take a stand right now

-The limit for drunk driving is 0.2 per mille blood alcohol.
-However, a driver with less than 0.2 per mille blood alcohol may be found guilty of drunk driving if he or she has not been able to drive in a safe manner.
+The limit for drink driving is 0.2 per mille alcohol in the blood.
+A driver who has driven with less than 0.2 per mille alcohol in the blood can also be convicted of drink driving if he or she has not been able to drive in a safe manner.

-The penalty for drunk driving is a fine or imprisonment for a maximum of six months.
-The offender's driver's licence is also revoked, normally for 12 months.
+The penalty for drink driving is a fine or imprisonment for up to six months.
+The driving licence is also revoked, usually for 12 months.

-The penalty for aggravated drunk driving is imprisonment for a maximum of two years.
-The offender's driver's licence is also revoked, normally for 24 months.
+The penalty for aggravated drink driving is imprisonment for up to two years.
+The driving licence is also revoked, usually for 24 months.

 The blood alcohol limits for drunk driving and aggravated drunk driving are 0.2 and 1.0 per mille, respectively